pachterlab/kb_docs/docs/source/FAQ.rst

 Where do I go for additional help?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Please visit the `kallisto issues page <https://github.com/pachterlab/kallisto/issues>`_ on GitHub and post a GitHub issue asking your question.
+Please visit the `kallisto issues page <https://github.com/pachterlab/kallisto/issues>`_ on GitHub and post a GitHub issue with any questions you might have.